Abi-Liu/Spendify/README.md

 During development and for demonstration purposes, this project uses Plaid's sandbox mode.
 Sandbox mode enables you to test, develop, and interact with its functionalities in a controlled environment.

-To connect to an institution, you can use the credentials:
+To connect to most institutions, you can simply leave all credential fields blank and just select the accounts you wish to connect.
+If Plaid is requiring you to enter credentials, you can just the ones provided below:

 ```md
 username: user_good